-Folk architecture showcases old buildings and structures typical in the past of some villages or even towns.
+Folk architecture showcases old buildings and structures typical in the past of some villages and towns.
 Open-air museums, Skanzeny lidove architektury, gather these buildings to show their influence on the society.
-There are more than ten open-air museums of folk architecture in the Czech republic.
+There are more than ten open-air museums of folk architecture in the Czech Republic.
 They are centers of village crafts, traditions and culture.
 Unfortunately, what used to be traditional in many villages is now almost extinct.

 Open-air museum in Roznov pod Radhostem – Valasske (Wallachian) museum

 The largest open-air museum in the Czech Republic is situated in the eastern part of the Czech Republic, in Moravia.
 Conceived before the first World War, the project was launched in 1925 by the Jaronkovi brothers.
 It contains four main areas: Drevene mestecko (Wooden town), Valasske dediny (Wallachian heritage), Mlynske doliny (Mill Valley), and a nearby area in Pustevny.